-A security awareness program is a formal program with the goal of training users of the potential threats to an organization and how to avoid situations that might put the organization’s data at risk.
+A security awareness program is a formal program with the goal of educating users of the potential threats to an organization and how to avoid situations that might put the organization’s data at risk.
 Employee training is a big component.

 The goals of a security awareness are to reduce the organization’s attack surface, to empower users to take personal responsibility for protecting the organization’s information, and to enforce the policies and procedures the organization has in place to protect its data.
 Policies and procedures might include, but are not limited, to computer use policies, Internet use policies, remote access, and other policies that aim to govern and protect the organization’s data.